Multi-Person Extreme Motion Prediction: Related Work

 \subsection{Datasets}

 Using deep learning methods to study 3D human pose tasks relies on high-quality datasets.
 Most previous 3D human datasets are single person~\cite{ionescu2013human3, mahmood2019amass, sigal2010humaneva} or made of pseudo 3D poses~\cite{von2018recovering,singleshotmultiperson2018}.
-Other datasets which contain label-based 3D data usually do not explicitly have close interactions~\cite{shahroudy2016ntu,liu2019ntu,singleshotmultiperson2018,mocap2009}.
-Recently, some works start to pay attention to the importance of interaction and propose newly collected dataset to model interaction of artificial persons with real scenes\cite{cao2020long, zhang2020eth}.
-Besides, Fieraru~\etal~\cite{fieraru2020CHI3D} created a dataset of human interaction with a contact-detection-aware framework.
-However, this dataset just contains several daily interaction scenarios, and the data is not released yet.
+Other datasets which contain lab-based 3D data usually do not have close interactions~\cite{shahroudy2016ntu,liu2019ntu,singleshotmultiperson2018,mocap2009}.
+Recently, some works start to focus on the importance of context information and propose datasets to model interaction of synthetic persons with scenes~\cite{cao2020long}.
+Furthermore, Fieraru~\etal~\cite{fieraru2020CHI3D} created a dataset of human interaction with a contact-detection-aware framework, but this dataset just contains several daily scenarios with mild human interactions and it is not released yet at the time of our submission.
+Thus, we believe the ExPI dataset we present here, where the actions of people are highly correlated, fills an empty space in the current datasets of human 3D pose/motion.

-Thus, the new ExPI dataset we propose which is designed with extreme highly interacted poses will be helpful to several tasks, including human pose estimation, human motion prediction and human shape reconstruction.
-Table~\ref{tab:compara_datasets} shows a comparison of our dataset with some of the most popular current 3D datasets on 3D human pose/motion.